The Cynon Valley Collection

 The Museum runs regular store room tours which are a brilliant chance for you to get behind the scenes and explore what the collection has which isn’t on display.
 These are led either by the Collections Manager or a Collections Volunteer.
 Keep an eye out on our calendar for more information about upcoming events.

 The Cynon Valley Collection, is the story of our valley from the earliest times to the present day.
 It is the story of you, your family and friends and the people of the Cynon Valley.
 Each object in the collection has a story to tell, ‘Stories from the Collection’ takes a look at the objects which make up our collection, shining a light on the individual stories which makes up the history of the Cynon Valley.

-Follow the link to find out how everyday objects can reveal what life was like in Cynon Valley in years gone by.
+Follow this link here to find out how everyday objects can reveal what life was like in Cynon Valley in years gone by.

 If you have a story to tell?
-Click here to get in touch.
+Click on this link to get in touch.

 Donating Items to

 The historic collection held at the Museum is under the legal guardianship of Rhondda Cynon Taf CBC.
 For this reason, Heritage Service Staff have the responsibility for accessioning new items to the collection.

 If you have an object you wish to donate to the Museum, please use our contact form to get in touch.
 Click on this link to access the contact form.
 There is a small team of volunteers who undertake an initial assessment of the object(s) and may get in touch with you further to discuss this.
 The decision for new acquisitions is made by the RCT Heritage Service, who are based at the Rhondda Heritage Park.
 Staff from the Heritage Service are at the Cynon Valley Museum once a week.

 Revealing Jewish Heritage